Eight Tips for Answering FRM® Exam Questions

 To our knowledge, no one has ever received a perfect score on the FRM Exam.
 70% has always been a good approximation of the passing score needed.
 This means you can miss 30% of the questions and still pass.
 Even if you have struggled on a few questions, maybe even five or six in a row, do not lose confidence.
 The worst thing you can do is second-guess yourself.
 Once you start second-guessing, you will may take longer on every question and start changing correct answers.

-Review key concepts, and go into the FRM Exam confidently with Kaplan Schweser’s FRM Final Review.
+Review key concepts, and go into the FRM Exam confidently with Kaplan Schweser’s FRM Part I Final Review materials.
 Finish your studying strong now.

 FREE eBook—Before You Decide to Sit for the FRM® Exam